fatbobman/SwiftUIOverlayContainer/README.md

   Set the background for the container view.
 Currently supports color, blur, customView.

-  Some lower versions of operating systems (iOS 14) do not support blur mode.
-If you want to use blur in lower versions, you can wrap other blur codes through customView.
+  Some versions of operating systems (iOS 14, watchOS) do not support blur mode.
+If you want to use blur in these versions, you can wrap other blur codes through customView.

   *See the project demo code for details*